An open API service indexing awesome lists of open source software.

 ## Summary

-some level of support.
+popular languages already offer some degree of support.

 > "WebAssembly, that defines a portable, size- and load-time-efficient format

-and execution model specifically designed to serve as a compilation target for
+> and execution model specifically designed to serve as a compilation target for

-the Web." - [Luke Wagner][4]
+> the Web." - [Luke Wagner][4]

 WasmEdge is a lightweight, high-performance, and extensible WebAssembly runtime

-for cloud native, edge, and decentralized applications.
+optimized for cloud-native, edge, and decentralized applications.

 ### Metrics